uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

  - Digital sources of social data (APIs, population-scale data, corpora, image data, audio data, ...).
  - Ethical, legal, and societal aspects of CSS.

 The conference will be held in Uppsala on April 23-25, 2024 (lunch to lunch).
 To have an inclusive event, there will be no registration fee; coffee breaks, lunches, and a social dinner will be provided at no cost.
-Some funding for travel and accommodation is also available upon request.
-The pre-conference training workshops are also provided at no cost, but places are limited.
+Some funding for travel and accommodation is also available.

+**Registration is now closed.**

 For questions, please contact us at: it-uucss-info@lists.uu.se.